Whilst it is undeniably more legendary to wing it when entering an unknown land, buying a sim card is one thing worth compromising on.

 The great news is that most tourist spots have excellent network coverage, even those off-the-beaten-track places.

-If you’re heading to Sardinia, you might want to consider a Vodafone Italy sim for the best coverage.
+If you’re heading to Sardinia, you might want to consider a Vodafone Italy sim card for the best coverage.

 Getting a sim card in Italy is relatively easy to do.
 There’s not too much documentation required and very little red tape.
 You will need your passport, so make sure to have this with you.
 You can register up to three sim cards on one passport.